How to Write a Resume, Cover Letter, and Reference List

 Note: Be sure that you connect with people at the organization—if you just submit a resume online, you will hear nothing back 95% of the time (Burnett & Evans, 2016, p.
 129; Dalton, 2012, p.
 3).
 For more information on job searching and networking, see How to Job Search Effectively.

 Unless you are a word-processing wizard, it can be helpful to start with a template.
 Unfortunately, many of the resume templates you’ll find are not very helpful.
 Below is a clean, professional template that highlights what employers want to see.
+We also have included some resume examples that are targeted towards certain industries.
 Be sure you know your industry before choosing to make your resume more visually complex.

 Notes on format